Scottish-Tech-Army/soundscape-backend/docs/androiddeploy.md

 # Deployment of the Android backend in Azure

 This document describes how to deploy a new Android deployment.
+Note that there is no manual cutover process; triggering a creation of a new VM in the VMSS will automatically validate the downloaded data and change the Cloudflare configuration to use the new deployment.
+If you are replacing a deployment, disable the VMSS in it (or Cloudflare will flap between deployment instances, which is benign but wasteful).

 ## Prerequisites